Shared Hosting vs Dedicated Hosting: Which is Best?

 - Costs are a key factor

-- You cannot manage a machine and cannot pay for managed services
+- You can’t manage a machine and can’t afford managed services

 - You have no in-house IT staff

-Choosing the right hosting solution won’t be simple, in the same time we have clearly outlined the respective pros and cons of shared hosting vs dedicated hosting.
-Nonetheless, you can always consult with your hosting provider if you are still unsure.
+Choosing the right hosting solution won’t be simple.
+However, we’ve outlined the pros and cons of shared vs dedicated hosting in hopes of simplifying your choice.
+Nonetheless, you should always consult with your hosting provider if you’re still unsure.

 How useful was this post?